 Monthly Tracking cadence, dashboards are optional

-A simple spreadsheet owned by a single person is often more reliable than a complicated KPI system that no one maintains.
+We'll take a simple spreadsheet owned by a single person over a complicated KPI system that no one maintains, every time.

 The Honest Question